Foot binding: Variations and prevalence

 Foot binding was practised in various forms and its prevalence varied in different regions.
+Early forms of footbinding were milder, but more severe forms appeared by the late Ming period.
+There were two distinct regional styles in the early 17th century: the Northern and Southern styles.
+The Northern style (found in Hebei, Shanxi, Shandong, and Shaanxi) had a big heel with a small forefoot with four toes tucked under the big toe, while the Southern style of footbinding (found in Guangdong, Guangxi, Hunan, Hubei, Yunnan, Fujian, and Guizhou and Taiwan) pulled the forefoot towards the heel, forming a cleft between the forefoot and heel.
 A less severe form in Sichuan, called "cucumber foot" (huángguā jiǎo 黃瓜腳) due to its slender shape, folded the four toes under but did not distort the heel or taper the ankle.
 Some working women in Jiangsu made a pretence of binding while keeping their feet natural.
 Not all women were always bound—some women once bound remained bound throughout their lives, some were only briefly bound and some were bound until marriage.
 Foot binding was most common among women whose work involved domestic crafts and those in urban areas; it was also more common in northern China, where it was widely practised by women of all social classes, but less so in parts of southern China such as Guangdong and Guangxi, where it was largely a practice of women in the provincial capitals or among the gentry.
 Feet were bound to their smallest in the northern provinces of Hebei, Shandong, Shanxi and Shaanxi, but the binding was less extreme and less common in the southern provinces of Guangdong, Guangxi, Yunnan and Guizhou, where not all daughters of the wealthy had bound feet.
 Foot binding limited the mobility of girls, so they became engaged in handwork from childhood.
 It is thought that the necessity for female labour in the fields owing to a longer growing season in the South and the impracticability of bound feet working in wet rice fields limited the spread of the practice in the countryside of the South.
 However some farming women bound their daughter's feet, but "the process began later than in elite families, and feet were bound more loosely among the poor."